sci-comp/SceneBuilder/README.md

 Note that the result of scene path being a field of a given SceneBuilderItem instance is that if the item PackedScene is moved around in FileSystem, then the PackedScene will no longer be found by SceneBuilder.
 Todo: How can we update paths when moving PackedScene files?
 For now, we should manually update scene path fields, or simply delete then recreate SceneBuilderItem resources in bulk.

-Although we demonstrate how to automatically generate items and icons in the next section, once a SceneBuilderItem is made, it must be edited by hand for any further changes.
+Although we demonstrate how to automatically generate items and icons in the next section, once a SceneBuilderItem is made, it must be edited by hand for any further changes. (todo: create a script to update SceneBuilderItem resources in bulk?)

 ### Batch create items